keva161/POMFramework/README.md

 Contact: kevin@kevintuck.co.uk

 A Selenium Webdriver framework built with an interpretation of the page object model utilizing C# and Nunit.
+Also has the ability to run remote tests via Saucelabs.

 Wraps many of the common features of Selenium such as finding elements, performing page actions in a syntax that reads like English and gives non technical stackeholders the ability to easily understand and contribute to the tests.